Meadow Springs

 Health performance in Meadow Springs is lower than average with common health conditions somewhat prevalent across the board, though to a considerably higher degree among older age cohorts

-The most common medical conditions in the area are arthritis and mental health issues, affecting 8.7% and 8.2% of residents respectively.
-Conversely, 68.0% of Meadow Springs' residents declare themselves completely clear of medical ailments, compared to 63.6% across Greater Perth.
-The area has a lower proportion of seniors aged 65 and over at 21.0% (2,254 people), compared to the Greater Perth average of 27.5%.
-However, health outcomes among seniors in Meadow Springs require more attention than those of the broader population.
+The rate of private health cover is approximately 53% of the total population (~5,789 people), slightly higher than the average SA2 area but lower than Greater Perth's 59.0%.
+The most common medical conditions are arthritis and mental health issues, affecting 8.7% and 8.2% of residents respectively.
+However, 68.0% of residents report being completely clear of medical ailments compared to 71.9% across Greater Perth.
+The under-65 population has better than average health outcomes.
+Meadow Springs has a higher proportion of seniors, with 21.7% aged 65 and over (2,362 people), compared to Greater Perth's 16.3%.
+Health outcomes among seniors present some challenges but rank lower nationally than the broader population.

 Frequently Asked Questions - Health